RECENT NEWS

 Open Days

-We were due to
+We were due

-current members and from members of the public
+from current members and from members of the public

 interested in finding out about Islington U3A.
 Our